MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-interactive-service-hub-package.md

 >  The sample applications are not supported for production use.

- Here’s what you’ll see when you install the interactiveservice hub package:
+ Here’s what you’ll see when you install the interactive service hub package:

 - **Dashboard** tab: Opens the Dynamics 365 for Customer Engagement apps customer service dashboard.